ResearchComputing/Documentation/docs/compute/filesystems.md

 [janedoe@c3cpu-a2-u32-4 ~]$ chmod a+rx world_read
 ```

-For our collaborators, we may want a writeable directory in addition
+For our collaborators, we may want a writable directory in addition
 to a read-only directory:

 ```